mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 The Batch Payment API allows you to combine multiple transactions into a single API request.

 The Batch Payment API supports credit card and bank-to-bank (ACH/EFT) transactions.
-Each payment type must be processed through their own batch request.
+Each payment type must be processed with a separate batch request.
 Within a single bank-to-bank request, you can pay (credit) and collect (debit) funds.

 ## Use case

-1. A gym software can collect membership fees from customers of multiple gyms and submit as one API call.
-Payment can be made from a credit card or directly from their bank account.
+1. A gym management software can collect membership fees from customers of multiple gyms and submit as one API call.
+Customers can make payments from their credit card or directly from their bank account.
-1. An accounting department can submit payroll and expense repayment to its employees.
+1. An accounting department can submit payroll and expense reimbursement to its employees.

 Credit card and bank-to-bank transactions have different processing flows, settlement times, and fees.